aflah02/Combating_Hate_Scalably/README.md

-# Offensive-Speech-Detection: Combating Hate in a Scalable Way
+# Vote!
+Don’t Retrain: Combating Hate in a Scalable Way

-Majority of the work is part of our course project for [NLP 2022 Course](http://techtree.iiitd.edu.in/viewDescription/filename?=CSE556).
+This repository contains our course project for [NLP 2022 Course](http://techtree.iiitd.edu.in/viewDescription/filename?=CSE556).

 ### Offensive Speech:
 Here, offensive is used as an umbrellla term to determine any form of profane,